kucherenko/jscpd/README.md

  - -v, --version          Display the current version
  - -h, --help             Display help and usage details

- - -p, --path [PATH]      path to code (depricated, use -d instant of this)
  - -i, --ignore PATH      directory to ignore  (depricated, use -e instant of this)